 It is somewhat striking that having existed for decades the complex Poynting theorem and its consequent reactive quantities: the IPM, reactive work and reactive energy; to our knowledge, the complex Maxwell stress tensor theorem, and the reactive entities it conveys, had not been established.
-Perhaps this is due to the practical difficulties involved in optical manipulation of matter.
-However the fast advances and present maturity of optical manipulation control warrant their formulation.
+This might be due to the practical difficulties involved in optical manipulation.
+However the fast advances and present maturity of the optical handling of matter, now warrant their formulation.

-In our view, this novel scenario completes an interpretative panorama of forces in classical electrodynamics and, in particular, of optical manipulation, e.g. in the design of particles and structured beam illumination so that, as done with their radiative power and emitted field helicity \cite{nietoPRR,nietoRHELT}, the efficiency of the time-averaged force, i.e. of the RLF acting on them, be optimized by either enhancing or weakening it.
+In our view, this novel scenario completes an interpretative panorama of forces in the science of light and classical electrodynamics, e.g. in the design of particles and of structured beam illumination that, as done with their radiative power and emitted field helicity \cite{nietoPRR,nietoRHELT}, the efficiency of the time-averaged force, i.e. of the RLF acting on them, be optimized by either enhancing or weakening it.